open-sauced/docs/docs/opensauced-guides/oscr-score-guide/oscr-introduction.md

 Reacting to issues and comments is a fun way to engage with the community around an open source project and can be a way to upvote issues you'd like prioritized.

-### Pull Requests
+### Pull Requests (PRs)

-This takes into account the quality of any Pull Requests you make and how they are received.
+This takes into account the quality of any PRs you make and how they are received.
 You can improve your score in this area by:

-#### Opening and merging pull requests
+#### Opening and merging PRs

 Opening PRs is great for your score, but merging your PRs significantly boosts your OSCR score.
 A few ways you can increase the chances of your PRs being merged are: